XorTroll/Biosphere/md/Codestyle.md

 };
 ```

-The constructor musn't contain any code besides the `ServiceSession` initialization:
+The constructor mustn't contain any code besides the `ServiceSession` initialization:

 ```cpp
 Service::Service() : ServiceSession("service-name")